EmulatorJS/EmulatorJS/README.md

 <br>

-by default, the netplay server url will be `emulatorjs.herokuapp.com`, but to default to the default `ws.emulatorjs.com` server add the following line
+by default, the netplay server url will be `emuserver.emulatorjs.ga`, but to default to the default `ws.emulatorjs.com` server add the following line

 ```js
 EJS_oldEJSNetplayServer = true;